falsandtru/dw-cache/README.md

     - Use only two lists.
   - Low latency
     - Constant time complexity.
-    - No batch processing like LIRS and TinyLFU.
+    - No batch processing like LIRS, TinyLFU, and W-TinyLFU.
   - Parallel suitable
     - Separated lists are suitable for lock-free processing.
 - Efficient